 Ideally, you’d work with a designer to create these samples just the way you would with other spec ads, but in this scenario—and only in this scenario—you could get away with just a copy doc that explains what the imagery would be.

 I say that it’s acceptable to present just a copy doc because I’m assuming that you won’t have enough time to work with a designer.
 If this isn’t the case, though, definitely do everything you can to find a designer to mock up your concept.
 It will be much more impressive.

+Why will these samples wow them?
+Well, first, they show that you’re willing to put in extra effort and that always looks good.
 But they’re also definitive proof that you know how to write copy, that you know how to write copy for a brand voice and campaign that are already established, and that you’d be able to hit the ground running as soon as they hire you.